-This intensive, clinically rich Teacher Education program provides the foundation for a successful teaching career.
+A minor Teacher Education program provides the foundation for a successful teaching career.

 Our graduate programs combine certification in Early Childhood, TESOL, Childhood or Adolescent Education with crucially needed certification in Special Education and/or TESOL, in order to ensure you the strongest preparation for teaching the students of today.